retifrav/pinger/README.md

 Because 7z archive is considerably smaller than a DMG image.
 So the question would be rather what's the point of using DMG.

-### Why still Qt 5 and not Qt 6
+### Why Qt 6 only

-Qt 6 still has a [number of issues](https://github.com/retifrav/pinger/issues/4), including degraded performance.
+Upgrading to Qt 6 required making certain changes, which are not compatible with Qt 5.
+Nevertheless, it shouldn't be too hard to "downgrade" back to Qt 5, if you would really need that.
+Most of the migration effort happened in [this](https://github.com/retifrav/pinger/commit/21b9b34919593d54972b5ec376e23f86db5d8f44) and [that](https://github.com/retifrav/pinger/commit/2f9bf4b44c41e5ef281bd1dc4c9bc9240a4cab5e) commits.